 Adding the numbers standing in the appropriate fields of these squares creates a third square with the magic sum 34.

 II.
-Metoda Delanneya i Mondesira, It is a completely modern method, extremely simple, and at the same time ingenious, you can say straightforwardly - witty.
+Delanney and Mondesir method, It is a completely modern method, extremely simple, and at the same time ingenious, you can say straightforwardly - witty.
 We will depict it for greater clarity in the square - the eighth order, that is, 64 poles, but it can also be used for 16-square squares.
-It should be in this square by marking certain fields, as shown in the picture, create a kind of chessboard.
+It should be in this square by marking certain fields, as indicated in the figure, create a kind of chessboard.

 Careful consideration of the example given here makes it clear.
 The resulting square has a magic sum 260.